About partnerships with disability professionals

-- Keep calm, but also make sure you make your point.
+- Stay calm and respectful, but also make sure you make your point.

-Keep all forms, reports and documents in a folder, and have an exercise book for taking notes from phone calls or meetings.
+Keep all forms, reports and documents on your computer, in a folder, or both.
+Have a note pad for taking notes from phone calls or meetings.

 Most services will ensure that your new worker is given background information about you and your child.
 But you’ll probably have to tell your story again.
-Think of this as an opportunity to educate the new worker about your child’s history and your family situation, and as a chance to highlight what you think is important.
+Think of this as an opportunity to educate the new worker about your child’s history and your family situation and to highlight the things you think are important.